h3rb/ZeroTypes/README.md

 Why use this over Boost?

 Well, it's lighter weight, specialized to only a handful of basic important types and their interoperability, and while powerful, Boost is bloat, and we are not bloat (sort-of).
+Hey, you can use this WITH BOOST if you want.
+No one is stopping you.

 ZeroTypes implements the following classes: